arthurchoung/AmigaNarrator/README.md

 Then, use 'narrator' to convert phonetic text to PCM samples.

-The PCM samples are S8 (signed 8-bit) at 22200 Hz.
+The PCM samples are S8 (mono signed 8-bit) at 22200 Hz.

 Don't forget to end your sentences with a period.